-Open the windows – Fresh air is my first line of attack when the house starts to feel stale.
-Although there are certainly times of the year when it’s not possible.
+- Open the windows – Fresh air is my first line of attack when the house starts to feel stale.
+Although there are certain times of the year when it’s not possible.
 It’s too hot, or too cold or there’s pollen blowing around.
-So when I get a day like today when it’s cool and clear I take advantage (granted none of my neighbors are burning leaves, hence ruining my fresh air treatments!).
-Circulating air through your house from the outside will help clear out any built up off gassing from furniture and building materials.
+So when I get a day like today when it’s cool and clear I take advantage.
+Circulating air through your house from the outside will help clear out any built-up off-gassing from furniture and building materials.
 I try to do this on a day when I’m cleaning so I’m eliminating dust and allergens at the same time.

-Simmer Spices and Herbs on the stove – I love doing this, especially now when the smell of cinnamon and cloves is so appropriate to the season.
-In a small pot, add 3 cups of water and a variety of spices or fragrant herbs and simmer on the lowest setting you can get.
+- Simmer Spices and Herbs on the stove – I love doing this, especially in the fall when the smell of cinnamon and cloves is so appropriate to the season.
+In a small pot, add 3 cups of water and a variety of spices or fragrant herbs, and simmer on the lowest setting you can get.
 Check on it periodically to make sure there is still liquid in the pot so nothing burns.
 Add more as needed.
 Instead of water, sometimes I’ll simmer apple cider and use a spice ball so that the house smells delicious and you can have a hot toddy when you’re done.
-If you don’t have a spice ball (I got mine as a gift from Williams Sonoma but you can find them at most home stores) you can also use cheese cloth or muslin to contain the spices.
+If you don’t have a spice ball (I got mine as a gift from Amazon but you can find them at most home stores) you can also use cheesecloth or muslin to contain the spices.
 I like to use cinnamon sticks (or ground), nutmeg, and cloves in the fall, and in the spring I prefer citrus peels and lavender.
-I found one on Pinterest that suggests simmering lemon slices, rosemary and vanilla!
+I found one on Pinterest that suggests simmering lemon slices, rosemary, and vanilla!
 I might try that out next.

-Citrus Peels – Citrus is a cheerful scent and can liven up the scent in your home.
-You can boil or simmer lemon and orange peels (see above) on the stove top, microwave them, or toss them in the garbage disposal to get rid of that stink garbage disposal smell.
+- Citrus Peels – Citrus is a cheerful scent and can liven up the scent in your home.
+You can boil or simmer lemon and orange peels (see above) on the stovetop, microwave them, or toss them in the garbage disposal to get rid of that stinking garbage disposal smell.
 I have heard of people placing them in pots over a radiator too.
 I read that you can put a few lemon peels in humidifiers but I’d be careful not to leave them too long.

 Products – Ok I know everyone isn’t all into the DIY thing and I understand that.
-So here’s a few products you can buy to help freshen your home:
+So here are a few products you can buy to help freshen your home: